rppicomidi/pico-usb-midi-filter/README.md

 This project uses the Raspberry Pi Pico built-in USB port and an additional USB port created from the PIOs to make a MIDI data filter.
 You plug the PC into the Raspberry Pi Pico's MicroUSB port.
 You plug your MIDI keyboard or other MIDI device into the added USB Host port.
-The added USB Host port enumerates your MIDI device and then initializes the Pico's USB Device port so it looks to your PC just the same as the downstreams USB device.
+The added USB Host port enumerates your MIDI device and then initializes the Pico's USB Device port so it looks to your PC just the same as the downstream USB device.
 Because the Pico now sits between your PC and your MIDI device, it can maniputlate the MIDI data stream to filter it as required.

-This program demonstrates demostrates translating some Mackie Control protocol button messages from the Arturia Keylab Essential 88 to other Mackie Control protocol button messages so that they work correctly with the Cubase DAW, and it demostrates Mackie Control fader pickup (because it seems Arturia Keylab Essential only supports pickup with HUI.
+This program demostrates translating some
+Mackie Control protocol button messages from the Arturia Keylab Essential 88 to other Mackie Control protocol button messages so that they work correctly with the Cubase DAW, and it demostrates Mackie Control fader pickup (because it seems Arturia Keylab Essential only supports pickup with HUI.
 See the [FAQ](https://support.arturia.com/hc/en-us/articles/4405741358738-KeyLab-Essential-Tips-Tricks)).
 However, the code is